 The Society is subject to minimum capital requirements externally imposed by APRA, following the guidelines developed by the Basel Committee on Banking Supervision.
-The Society reports to APRA under Basel II capital requirements effective from 1 January 2008.
+The Society reports to APRA under Basel II capital requirements.
 The Society uses the standardised approach for credit risk and operational risk.
-Prior to 1 January 2008, the Society reported to APRA under the prudential requirements at that time.